barracudanetworks/wbd/README.md

 # wbc (Wallboard Control)
-A small wallboard program.
-Acts as a server for wallboards to connect to, and controls what web pages the wallboard computers load.
+A wallboard utility.
+Runs a full-screened iframe and some Javascript to allow for dynamic updating of wallboards.
+Useful if you have many clients that you would like to display metrics on.

 **NOTE**: This is a work in progress.
-I am learning Go while writing this app, so please don't expect perfection.
+I am learning Go while writing this program, so please don't expect perfection.

 Requirements
 ------------